 To link to a group of cells, go to the target cell, click Insert > Insert Link, then select 'Sheets and Named Ranges', choose the range of cells, and click 'OK'.

 Linking cells in Google Sheets is a straightforward process that enhances data management.
-However, for more advanced needs, Sourcetable makes answering these questions easy.
+However, manually working with spreadsheet functions and features can be tedious and time-consuming.